MrAlias/otel-schema/OTEP.md

 # NOTE: this parameter does not currently exist and would need to be added
 opentelemetry-instrument --config ./config.yaml ./python/app.py
 ```

+#### OpAmp

+The configuration may be used in the future in conjunction with the OpAmp protocol to make remote configuration of SDKs available as a feature supported by OpenTelemetry.

 ## Related Spec issues address